Stay Another Day: Commercial reception

 In late November 1994, "Stay Another Day" entered at number seven on the UK Singles Chart.
 The following week it climbed to its peak of number one.
 For the last three weeks of the year, "Stay Another Day" faced stiff competition for the 1994 Christmas number-one from the popular Mariah Carey single "All I Want for Christmas Is You".
 It outsold Carey's hit single for the weeks commencing 11, 18 and 25 December, selling roughly 130,000, 120,000 and 160,000 copies respectively.
 The sales lead over Carey in the week before Christmas was around 60,000, and thus securing 1994's Christmas number one to East 17.

-It was also the 4th biggest selling boy band single of the 1990s in the United Kingdom.
-The single is also the 31st biggest seller of the 90s decade.
-As of December 2019, the single has accrued 1.14 million charts sales, including streams.
+It was the 3rd biggest selling boy band single of the 1990s in the United Kingdom and 35th overall of the decade.
+As of December 2024, the single has current UK sales of 1.6 million.

 Tony Mortimer won an Ivor Novello songwriting award for this song.
 The single was also nominated for 'Best Single' at the 1995 Brit Awards.

-"Stay Another Day" was not released as a single in the United States; however, after its success in the UK it went on to become a major hit all over Europe and internationally, topping the charts in five European countries, as well as reaching the top spot in Zimbabwe and reaching the Top 3 in Australia.
+"Stay Another Day" was not released as a single in the United States but did receive limited Christmas-time airplay on KYSR-FM "Star 98.7" in Los Angeles in 1996, owing to the market's influence and exposure to international hit singles.
+After its success in the UK it went on to become a major hit all over Europe and internationally, topping the charts in fifteen countries across Europe, Asia, and Africa as well as reaching the Top 3 in Australia.

+In the decades following release the song has become a belated discovery in North America (it wasn't promoted or released in either North or South America) appearing on multiple Christmas playlists, both corporate and consumer, and contributing to the song's yearly 20 million streams.
+American alternative rock musician Courtney Love publicly stated that she is a fan of the song and that it makes her Christmas playlist every year.